 What is eWIC?

 The Healthy, Hunger-Free Kids Act of 2010 requires all states to distribute WIC benefits using Electronic Benefits Transfer (EBT) by October 1, 2020.
 Missouri WIC is in the process of converting from a paper check system to EBT, which will be called eWIC.
-During the Summer of 2018, Missouri plans to pilot the eWIC program in nine counties, and anticipates statewide implementation will be completed by 2019.
+Missouri plans to pilot the eWIC program in nine counties, and anticipates statewide implementation will be completed in 2019.

 How Does eWIC Work?

 Participants will access WIC food benefits using a smart card.
 A smart card is a plastic card with a microchip that contains the monthly benefits for the household.
 This will eliminate the requirement of purchasing all items on a check at one time, and having multiple checks for multiple household members.
 It will also decrease the check-out process in stores.

 The nine pilot counties are: Audrain, Boone, Callaway, Cole, Cooper, Howard, Miller, Moniteau, and Osage.